The Fauns of Roman Mythology

 The Confusing Mythology of the Fauns

-The fauns are some of the most identifiable of creatures found in the Roman mythological world, and most people will be able to give some kind of description of the physical appearance and nature of a faun.
+The fauns are some of the most identifiable of creatures spoken of in Romany mythology; and despite the passing of two thousand years, many people today would be able to give an accurate physical description of a faun.

 The common imagery of the faun though comes not from Roman mythology, and is more rooted in C.S.
 Lewis’ “The Lion, the Witch and the Wardrobe”; the faun, Mr. Tumnus, being the first creature encountered by Lucy in Narnia.

 The general concept of the faun, as a mythological creature, is far more complicated than the character that appears in C.S.
-Lewis’ Narnia series.
+Lewis’ Chronicles of Narnia series.